astronomer/airflow-guides/guides/kubepod-operator.md

 In Airflow you have the option to choose between a variety of [executors](https://www.astronomer.io/guides/airflow-executors-explained) which determine how your Airflow tasks will be executed.

-The [KubernetesExecutor](https://airflow.apache.org/docs/apache-airflow/stable/executor/kubernetes.html) and the KubernetesPodOperator both dynamically launch and terminate Pods to run Airflow tasks in.
-As the names suggest, KubernetesExecutor is an executor, which means it affects how all tasks in an Airflow instance are executed while the KubernetesPodOperator is an operator defining that a single task is to be launched in a Kubernetes Pod with the given configuration, which does not affect any other tasks in the Airflow instance.
+The [KubernetesExecutor](https://airflow.apache.org/docs/apache-airflow/stable/executor/kubernetes.html) and the KubernetesPodOperator both dynamically launch and terminate pods to run Airflow tasks.
+As the names suggest, KubernetesExecutor is an executor, which means it affects how all tasks in an Airflow instance are executed, while the KubernetesPodOperator is an operator defining that a single task is to be launched in a Kubernetes Pod with the given configuration and does not affect any other tasks in the Airflow instance.

-Compared to the KPO the KubernetesExecutor:
+Compared to the KPO, the KubernetesExecutor:

-- can run all existing Airflow tasks in a Kubernetes Pod without needing to build a Docker image.
+- Runs Airflow tasks in a Kubernetes pod without needing to build a Docker image.
-- is set at the configuration level of the Airflow instance, which means _all_ tasks will each be run in their own Kubernetes Pod, which may be desired in some use cases to leverage auto-scaling but not ideal if many small tasks are run that would not need their own Pod to be started.
+- Is implemented at the configuration level of the Airflow instance, which means _all_ tasks will each be run in their own Kubernetes pod.
+This may be desired in some use cases to leverage auto-scaling, but is generally not ideal for environments with a high volume of shorter running tasks.
-- has less abstraction over Pod configuration.
-All configurations have to be passed in as a dictionary via the argument `executor_config`.
+- Has less abstraction over pod configuration.
+All task-level configurations have to be passed in as a dictionary via the `BaseOperator` argument `executor_config`.
 - creates a new field in the view of individual task instances in the Airflow UI `K8s Pod Spec` which shows the specifications of the Pod that was run.
-- if a custom Docker image is passed to the KubernetesExecutor it needs to have Airflow installed, otherwise the task will not run.
+- If a custom Docker image is passed to the KubernetesExecutor, it needs to have Airflow installed, otherwise the task will not run.
 This is not the case with the KPO, which can run any valid Docker image.

-Both the KubernetesPodOperator and the KubernetesExecutor can use the entire Kubernetes API with regards to Pod creation, which means every task can be fulfilled with either option and which one to use is an individual choice based on the user's requirements and preferences.
-You can think of the KPO as "Docker Image first" and the KubernetesExecutor as "Operator first" implementations.
+Both the KubernetesPodOperator and the KubernetesExecutor can use the entire Kubernetes API with regards to pod creation.
+Which one to use is an individual choice based on the user's requirements and preferences.
+You can think of the KPO as "Docker image first" and the KubernetesExecutor as "operator first" implementations.
+The KPO is generally ideal for controlling the environment the task is run in, while the KubernetesExecutor is ideal for controlling resource optimization.

 ## How to configure the KubernetesPodOperator

-In this section we will list some of the parameters of the KubernetesPodOperator, for concrete use cases see the section 'When to use the KPO' earlier in this guide.
-The KPO launches any valid Docker Image provided to it (`image`) in a new Kubernetes Pod on an existing Kubernetes cluster.
-The many other parameters available to the user are all specifications of the Pod configuration which the KPO translates into a call to the [Kubernetes API](https://kubernetes.io/docs/reference/kubernetes-api/).
-The KubernetesPodOperator offers full access to Kubernetes API functionality relating to Pod creation.
+The KPO launches any valid Docker Image provided to it (passed via the `image` parameter) in a new Kubernetes pod on an existing Kubernetes cluster.
+The operator has many other parameters which specify the pod configuration which the KPO translates into a call to the [Kubernetes API](https://kubernetes.io/docs/reference/kubernetes-api/).
+The KubernetesPodOperator offers full access to Kubernetes API functionality relating to pod creation.

-The KubernetesPodOperator can be instantiated like any other Operator within the context of a DAG.
-It can run with only a few arguments being mandatory.
-In fact the KPO will run a new Pod in the same cluster with only the following arguments supplied:
+The KubernetesPodOperator can be instantiated like any other operator within the context of a DAG.
+The following are some of the arguments that can be passed to the operator.

+**Mandatory arguments** are:

 - `task_id`: a unique string identifying the task within Airflow.
 - `namespace`: the namespace within your Kubernetes cluster the new Pod should be assigned to.
 - `name`: the name of the Pod created.
 This name needs to be unique for each Pod within a namespace.
 - `image`: a Docker image to launch.
 Images from [hub.docker.com](https://hub.docker.com/) can be passed in with just the image name, custom repositories have to be given as full URLs.

-Of course the Pod created can be configured further, some of the most commonly used arguments are:
+Commonly used **optional arguments** include:

 - `random_name_suffix`: generates a random suffix for the Pod name if set to `True`.
 Avoids naming conflicts when running a large number of Pods.
 - `labels`: add key:value pairs to the Pod which can be used to logically group decoupled objects together.